 'Wildlife crime watch Is our "raison d'etre"

-SEEJ-AFRICA (Saving Endangered Species Through Education and Justice) has been monitoring wildlife crime cases in the Kenyan courts since 2015.
+SEEJ-AFRICA has been sitting in Kenyan courtrooms observing wildlife crime cases in the Kenyan courts since 2018.
 This includes 10 major ivory seizure prosecutions, three of which are ongoing.
 Of the seven concluded, there has been only one conviction with minimal jail time handed down considering the 3.8 tonnes of ivory seized.

-While the criminal justice system in Kenya registers successes in many of the smaller seizures/arrests, it is abundantly clear that any case that involves considerable amounts of contraband or has links to transnational organised crime, is extremely susceptible to ‘interference’.
+While the criminal justice system in Kenya registers successes in many of the smaller seizures/arrests, it is abundantly clear that any case that involves considerable amounts of contraband or has links to wildlife cartels and/or transnational organised crime, is extremely susceptible to ‘interference’.

 It is the goal of SEEJ-AFRICA to mitigate the risk of that interference through the monitoring of these cases in the courts and to report on the ongoing status of these prosecutions.